Abensett/12.CPP-Module-00/README.md

 Namespaces, classes, fonctions membres, stdiostreams, listes d’initialisation, static, const, et autres bases

+### Namespaces

+Namespaces provide a method for preventing name conflicts in large projects.

+Symbols declared inside a namespace block are placed in a named scope that prevents them from being mistaken for identically-named symbols in other scopes.

 ### STDIOSTREAMS
 <details>
 <summary>std::cout << "HELLO WORLD !" << std::endl </summary>